sarietta/theoputer-blog/content/posts/irq-mistake.md

 When we covered [Integrating IRQ0]({{<iref "integrating-irq0">}}) it may have been obvious that there were a lot of synchronization issues to deal with.
-I certainly underestimated how challening that would be.
+I certainly underestimated how challenging that would be.
 Going through one of the more subtle issues inspired the post [Modeling Reality is Hard]({{<iref "modeling-reality-is-hard" >}}).